 We are living more solitary lives in other ways too, as technology allows us to work and obtain the things we need without leaving home.
 There is now a group of people who work at home and do all their shopping via the internet, and who potentially never have to go out at all.
 That’s not necessarily a good place to be.

 Perhaps our need for human contact will be met through digital networks instead?
 Through social media, people theoretically have much wider networks than they did.
 But research in the social sciences has found that this type of connection does not address loneliness in the same way as offline interaction — and that it may often make us feel worse.
 Numerous studies have linked greater use of social media and feelings of unhappiness, dissatisfaction with our lives and social isolation.
 We don’t yet know whether this is cause or correlation — people who feel unhappy or isolated may be more likely to turn to social media for comfort, for example — but it does suggest social media isn’t an effective way of combating loneliness.

 This social isolation is more common in cities, particularly large cities — where an increasing number of us will live — and among those who live in apartments rather than houses, which are an inevitable solution to greater urban density.
-We wanted to understand this trend better so we commissioned some research, asking 1,000 Londoners how they felt about their lives, how regularly they socialized, and how well they knew their neighbours (see opposite).
+We wanted to understand this trend better so we commissioned some research, asking 1,000 Londoners how they felt about their lives, how regularly they socialized, and how well they knew their neighbours (see below).

 “Social issues are rarely considered in the design of residential developments, and traditional approaches may exacerbate the problem”

 We found that 75% didn’t know the names of more than three neighbours, and more than half didn’t know more than two.
 Looking only at those who live in apartments, three-quarters didn’t know the name of anyone in their block.